Xyfir/Documentation/xyfir-annotations/help.md

 #### Linking to External Content

 When linking to external content (links, images, videos, audio, maps), be sure that the site you're linking to allows you to do so.

-You should also check if the site has any restrictions in place, like a [CSP](https://en.wikipedia.org/wiki/Content_Security_Policy) that will prevent another site from embedding their content, as this can prevent ebook readers from properly rendering the content you linked to.
+First check their TOS, and secondly check to make sure that it is actually possible and that their site does not block requests from unknown domains, as this may prevent ebook readers from properly rendering the content you linked to.

 ### Generating Annotations